-- Deliver logistics, sustainment and materiel readiness from the installation to the forward tactical edge to ensure globally dominant land force capabilities - Operationalized to ensure Army materiel readiness for a globally dominant land force.
+- AMC delivers precision sustainment and materiel readiness to an expeditionary global force from the Joint Strategic Support Area to the tactical point of contact across the spectrum of conflict in support of the Joint Force. - Be the premier enterprise postured to support a global Joint Force with predictive and precision sustainment.

-U.S. Army Materiel Command 4400 Martin Road Redstone Arsenal, AL 35898 www.amc.army.mil f /ArmyMaterielCommand in /company/us-army-materiel-command
+U.S. Army Materiel Command 4400 Martin Road

-@ArmyMateriel
+- f /ArmyMaterielCommand - @ArmyMateriel

-☑/HQAMC
+www.amc.army.mil

+- in /company/us-army-materiel-command

+- ► /HQAMC

-/photos/armymaterielcommand
+- /photos/armymaterielcommand